My Boy Lollipop: Millie Small version

 In a 2010 interview, Island Records' founder, Chris Blackwell, told how he came to use "My Boy Lollipop" for Millie Small’s fourth recording single: I would go to New York now and again and buy records and sell them to the sound system guys in Jamaica.
 One of these records was the original version of 'My Boy Lollipop'.
 But I'd make a copy of each one on a reel-to-reel tape, it was before cassettes, and when I brought Millie over to England I sat down trying to work out if we can find a song for her and I found this tape which had the original version of 'My Boy Lollipop' and I said, 'that's the song we should do', so it was really really lucky that I found the tape.

 Blackwell had purchased the original record in 1959 and found the copy in his archives in 1963.
 He went on to produce Small’s remake, changing the spelling of the song's title to read "Lollipop" instead of "Lollypop".
 It was recorded in a rhythmically similar shuffle/ska/bluebeat-style, and in 1964, it became her breakthrough blockbuster hit in the United Kingdom, reaching No. 2, kept from reaching top spot by Juliet by the Four Pennies.
-The song also went to No. 1 in Republic of Ireland and No. 2 in the United States (on the Smash Record label, behind "I Get Around" by the Beach Boys).
+The song also went to No. 1 in Ireland and No. 2 in the United States (on the Smash Record label, behind "I Get Around" by the Beach Boys).
 Considered the first commercially successful international ska song, Small's version of "My Boy Lollipop" sold over 7 million copies worldwide and helped to launch Island Records into mainstream popular music.
-It remains one of the best-selling reggae/ska hits of all time and gave Small an international hit at the age of 17.
+It remains one of the best-selling reggae/ska hits of all time and made Small an international star at the age of 16.